techzealot/techzealot/README.md

-I am a developer based in China/Shenzhen, specializing in building java applications and other interesting things.
+I am a developer based in China/Shenzhen, specializing in building high performance applications and other interesting things.
-- 🔭 I’m currently working on build my own os kernel,git,db ...
+- 🔭 I’m currently working on building my own os kernel,git,db ...
 - 🌱 I’m currently learning java,rust,go,os
 - 👯 I’m looking to collaborate on great idea
 - 💬 Ask me about everything if I know